About the FIU

 The Director of the FIU is responsible to the Montserrat Financial Intelligence Supervisory Board.
 The FISB is formed of:

-• the Commissioner of the Financial Services Commission, who is the Chairperson;
+- the Chairperson - the Commissioner of the Financial Services Commission, who is

-• the representative of the Attorney General;
+- the representative of the Attorney General;

-• the Financial Secretary;
+- the Financial Secretary;

-• the Commissioner of Police;
+- the Commissioner of Police;

-• the Chief Immigration Officer;
+- the Chief Immigration Officer;

-• the Director General of the Montserrat Customs and Revenue Services; and
+- the Director General of the Montserrat Customs and Revenue Services; and

-• one other member with expertise and experience in law enforcement, financial service or financial regulation, as the Governor may appoint
+- one other member with expertise and experience in law enforcement, financial service or financial regulation, as the Governor may appoint

 The FISB is the coordination agency for Financial Intelligence in Montserrat.